Polanco's push; Pirates RF ready to shake injury bug in 2020 - WHIZ News

 PITTSBURGH (AP) — The tools are there.
-They have been from the moment Gregory Polanco crashed into the big leagues six years ago as a raw mix of power and potential.
+They always have been from the moment Gregory Polanco crashed into the big leagues six years ago as a raw jangly mix of power and potential.

 The looping swing that can occasionally send baseballs to the banks of the Allegheny River that flows beyond the right-field stands at PNC Park.
 The long stride that makes it seem like he can get from first to second in a handful of steps.
 For six seasons the 28-year-old right fielder has tantalized, to the point where the Pirates signed him to a contract extension in 2016 that could be worth $35 million through 2023 if the club chooses to hold on to him.

 An “if” Polanco is well aware of.
-He’s the last remaining regular from the core that led the Pirates to three straight playoff appearances from 2013-15 after the team traded center fielder Starling Marté to Arizona in the offseason.
-Polanco wants to be a part of the next wave designed to get the team back into contention.
-Or he could be a trade chip designed to help a team in transition stock up on younger and cheaper talent.
+When the Pirates traded center fielder Starling Marte in January, it left Polanco as the last member of the group that led the Pirates to three straight playoff appearances from 2013-15.
+Polanco wants to be a part of the group that returns the club to contention.
+Yet he might be just as valuable as a trade chip for an organization in transition, one whose new leadership group talks constantly about the need for younger (and ultimately cheaper) talent.

 Either scenario requires Polanco to start delivering with consistency.